 During cardiac catheterization, your doctor inserts a long flexible tube through a blood vessel in your groin or other part of your body.
 Then they move this tube toward your heart.
 Your doctor can use it to conduct tests to check for blood vessel problems and heart abnormalities.

 For example, your doctor may complete a coronary angiography with catheterization.
 They will inject a special dye into the blood vessels of your heart.
 Then they will use an X-ray machine to look at your coronary arteries.
 They can use this test to look for narrowed or blocked arteries.

 If you have abnormal heart rhythms, your doctor may conduct an electrophysiology study to determine the cause and best treatment plan.
 During this test, your doctor feeds an electrode catheter through your blood vessel to your heart.
 They use this electrode to send electric signals to your heart and create a map of its electrical activity.

 Your doctor may try to restore your natural heart rhythm by prescribing medications or other treatments.

 If you suspect you may have heart disease, make an appointment with your doctor.
 Factors that put you at a higher risk for heart disease include:

 - family history of heart disease

 - history of smoking

 - poor diet

+Complications of heart disease include heart attack and stroke.
+You can reduce the risk of complications with early diagnosis and treatment.
 Talk with your doctor if you have any concerns.
-They will help you learn how to maintain a healthy heart.
+They will teach you how to identify symptoms of heart disease and maintain a healthy heart.